aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/ods/_index.md

 ---

 ## **About OpenDocument**
-The [OpenDocument format (ODF)](https://en.wikipedia.org/wiki/OpenDocument) is a free and open file format for electronic office documents originally developed by Sun for the Open Office suite.
+The [OpenDocument format (ODF)](https://en.wikipedia.org/wiki/OpenDocument) is a free and open file format for electronic office documents originally developed by Sun for the OpenOffice suite.
 OpenDocument Spreadsheet (ODS) is the file format for Excel documents.
 OpenDocument is currently an OASIS and ISO standard.

-## **Convert Ods (OpenOffice / LibreOffice calc) to Excel**
+## **Convert Ods (OpenOffice / LibreOffice Calc) to Excel**
 Aspose.Cells supports loading Ods, Sxc, and Fods which are supported by OpenOffice / LibreOffice Calc, and convert [Ods](book1.ods), [Sxc](book1.sxc), and [Fods](book1.fods) to Excel files.

 ```cpp